nigelmalaba1/Serverless-Architecture-with-AWS-Lambda/README.md

 sam deploy --guided
 ```

-# Add Permission
+Step3: Add Permission

-Access the AWS Lambda console and locate the new app "sam-app" and a new Lambda function named "sam-app-HelloWorldFunction-xxxx".
+* Access the AWS Lambda console and locate the new app "sam-app" and a new Lambda function named "sam-app-HelloWorldFunction-xxxx".
 Click on the function, then navigate to "Configuration" > "Permission", and click on the existing role to be directed to the IAM console.

-In the new window, click "Attach Policies".
+* In the new window, click "Attach Policies".
 On the subsequent page, find the "AdministratorAccess" policy and attach it.

-Return to the previous Lambda function page in the AWS Lambda console and select "Triggers".
+* Return to the previous Lambda function page in the AWS Lambda console and select "Triggers".
 Remove the "API Gateway" trigger.

-Add a new EventBridge (CloudWatch Events) trigger.
+* Add a new EventBridge (CloudWatch Events) trigger.
 For its configuration, create a new rule and name it "OneMinuteTimer" (or any desired name).
 For the "schedule expression", input "rate(1 minute)".

-# Testing
+Step 4: Test

 You can now enable the trigger and view the messages in the SQS queue.

 In the AWS SQS console, click on the "readDBValue" queue, followed by "Send and receive messages", and then "poll for messages".